Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 - **Manual Installs - Why must I manually install TTW and NVR?**
   - TTW requires manual installation due to ModPub restrictions, and NVR is locked behind Discord, which Wabbajack cannot access.

 - **Mod Order/Load Order - I accidentally messed up my mod order/load order.
-How do i fix it?
+How do I fix it?**
-  - An backup is pre-bundled with Uranium Fever.
-You can either restore to backup or simply re-run the Uranium Fever installer.
+  - A backup is pre-bundled with Uranium Fever.
+You can either restore from the backup or re-run the Uranium Fever installer.

 - **Modularity - Can I customize Uranium Fever to my preferences?**
   - Uranium Fever is not inherently modular.
 Due to optimizations, plugin merging, and updates, altered lists are unsupported.